-Galdstone’s Annual Super Hero Party: For kids ages 3-9, the Gladstone Community Center hosts an annual Super Hero Party.
+Galdstone’s Annual Super Hero Party: For kids ages 3-9, the Gladstone Community Center hosts an annual Super Hero Party every late April or early May.
 There are snacks, games, photos and a “super hero training” class.
 Make sure to come in your best costume and be ready to save the day!

 Restaurants to Try During Gladstone Events